asplesa/ellie_face/README.md

 ## The Scope Plane

 In designing the page, I wanted it to be immediately clear what the purpose of the site is.
-The shop now CTA button on the hero image achieves this, along with easy search in the header.
+The SHOP NOW button on the hero image achieves this, along with easy search in the header.

 ### Features planned: